Curupira: Corruption to picaresque deity

 Cardim records that Curupira is the devil the indigenous people revere and fear above all else, but do not craft any idols of them.
-De Laet's mentions it, and together with his collaborator Marcgravius (Georg Marcgrave) wrote in Latin that the names for the Devil among the populace was "Anhanga, Jurupari, Curupari[sic]", of which the Curupira was called a nuomenmentis, perhaps meaning "spirit of thoughts" as glossed by Father (1663).
+De Laet's mentions it, and together with his collaborator Marcgravius (Georg Marcgrave) wrote in Latin that the names for the Devil among the populace was "Anhanga, Jurupari, Curupari[sic]", of which the Curupira was called a nuomenmentis, perhaps meaning "spirit of thoughts" as glossed by Father Simão de Vasconcelos (1663).
 (Note: "espirito dos pensamentos") But this Latin can also be construed as meaning the deity of “lies” and “deceptions” according to Gonçalves Dias (1867).
 Cascudo does not appear to warm to that interpretation, and writes that Father João Daniel (1797) would have disagreed.
 João Daniel had described a deity that shouted out loud demanding offerings, and the populace got straightforwardly "beaten" for being derelict in their propitiation obligations.

 As the "god of thoughts" (or "god of lies" perhaps), Curupira had been treated as a venerated part of the pantheon, but later got corrupted to a sort of "imp or buffoon" according to Daniel Garrison Brinton.
 Compare mythographer Hartley Burr Alexander who characterized Curupira as less Satan and more Pan-like.

 Martius's characterization as "mischievous wood-sprite", which were taken to mean a "comical spirit" has been cited by other scholars, but they may have taken exception to this view.
 (Note: "esprito comico") Martius's point that Curupira as less sinister than the Jurupari seems lost to them.

 Also, there used to be compartmentalization of the different gods' duties where Anhanga protected large game, Caipora/Caapora small game, and the Mboitatá the grasses and shrubbery.
 But this divide broke down, and Curupira later came to be regarded as the unchallenged ruler over not just the forestry but all the wonders in it, according to the analysis of Cascudo.

 Urbane view

-(1955) informs: "Currupira is a genius of the forest.
+Eduardo Galvão (1955) informs: "Currupira is a genius of the forest.
 In the city or in the capoeiras in its immediate neighborhood there are no currupiras.
 They live further away, far inside the forest.
 The people of the city believe in their existence, but they are not a reason for concern because currupiras don't like heavily populated places".
 (Note: Galvão, Eduardo Enéas (1955) ', p.
 99 apud Cascudo (1967).)